Important safety information

 After reviewing your results, your provider will determine if you’re eligible for medication.
 If you are, they’ll tailor a program with prescription treatment best suited to your unique biology.

-If you're prescribed compounded semaglutide, our partner pharmacy will ship your medication in 1-4 days.
-If you're prescribed a branded GLP-1 medication, you'll get your prescription from your preferred pharmacy.
-Medication costs are not included.
+If you’re prescribed Zepbound vials or compounded semaglutide, your medication will typically be shipped to you in 1-4 days.
+If you're prescribed a GLP-1 pen, you’ll get your prescription from your preferred pharmacy.
+Medication costs are not included in Body membership pricing.

 “I started losing weight almost immediately.
 To me, truly, this has been a game-changer.”